chriscauley/unrest-react-rest-hook/README.md

 # React Rest Hooks

 This is a lightweight alternative to using Redux/Sagas/Thunk I'm building using [use-global-hook](https://www.npmjs.com/package/use-global-hook).
-This is currently under development and features will be added as I use them, but if you're interested please open an issue here or on twitter @oneFierceLinter.
+This is currently under development and features will be added as I use them, but if you're interested please open an issue here or DM me on twitter [@oneFierceLinter](https://twitter.com/oneFierceLinter).

 ## Usage